Regulationeu-ai-actoverviewregulation

 This regulation marks a paradigm shift in how governments approach artificial intelligence.
 Rather than relying on voluntary guidelines or sector-specific rules, the EU has created a horizontal, risk-based framework that applies across all industries and use cases.

-The EU AI Act entered into force on 1 August 2024, with a phased implementation schedule running through 2 August 2027.
-Different provisions apply at different dates, giving organisations time to prepare.
+The EU AI Act entered into force on 1 August 2024, with a phased implementation schedule now running through 2 August 2028.
+Different provisions apply at different dates, and the regulation has been generally applicable and enforceable since 2 August 2026.

 Why the EU AI Act Matters